-The American Heart Association/American Stroke Association® (AHA/ASA) greatly value the development of Early Career Professionals and therefore, provide funded Investigator-Led Research opportunities through a limited number of Early Career Investigator Database Research Seed Grants (ECI Grants) using data from AHA/ASA Quality Improvement Programs, including Get With The Guidelines® (GWTG).
+The American Heart Association/American Stroke Association® (AHA/ASA) greatly value the development of Early Career Professionals.
+Investigator-led research opportunities are provided through a limited number of Early Career Investigator Database Research Seed Grants (ECI Grants) using data from AHA/ASA Quality Improvement Programs, including Get With The Guidelines® (GWTG).

-For many professionals, these ECI Grants serve as stepping stones to future opportunities in research, collaboration and scientific advancement as the ECI Grant recipient will receive AHA/ASA National Level oversight as well as valuable GWTG Committee leadership and mentorship from key volunteer physicians.
+For many professionals, these ECI Grants serve as stepping stones to future opportunities in research, collaboration and scientific advancement.
+The ECI Grant recipient will receive AHA/ASA national level oversight as well as valuable GWTG Committee leadership and mentorship from key volunteer physicians.

 For the AHA/ASA, these ECI Grants provide a step forward in our mission of building healthier lives, free of cardiovascular diseases and stroke.

-AHA Early Career Investigator Database Seed Grant Proposals are due October 15th, 2021 for the following Get With The Guidelines programs: AFIB, Heart Failure Resuscitation (adult & peds), and Stroke.
-Stroke will be giving out 2 awards this year (1 for Stroke General and 1 specific to Hemorrhagic Stroke).
+AHA Early Career Investigator Database Seed Grant proposals are due October 16, 2021 for the following Get With The Guidelines programs: AFIB, Coronary Artery Disease, Heart Failure, Resuscitation (adult & peds), and Stroke.
+Stroke will be giving out 2 awards this year (1 for Stroke in general and 1 specific to Hemorrhagic Stroke).

 About the Get With The Guidelines® Database:

 Get With The Guidelines® (GWTG) is a hospital-based quality improvement program designed to close the treatment gap in cardiovascular disease, stroke, and resuscitation.
-It includes modules in coronary artery disease, heart failure, atrial fibrillation, stroke and resuscitation.
+It includes modules in atrial fibrillation, coronary artery disease, heart failure, resuscitation and stroke.